isomerpages/jointpoly-ace/_programmes/Adult Education/Partnership between Polytechnics and IAL SUSS.md

 * Attachments/ Secondments / Staff Exchange
 * Other collaborative opportunities which may evolve or emerge from time to time, subject to the discussion and agreement of both Parties.

-More details of these initiative will be made available at later date.
+More details of these initiatives will be made available at later date.
 Do visit this website again for updates.

 Programme Heads: [Joey](mailto: joey_tong@nyp.edu.sg) , [Wan Ling](mailto: keng_wan_ling@tp.edu.sg)